 What is a Colon Hydrotherapy Session Like?
 Sessions take place in a relaxing and private atmosphere and are facilitated by an I-ACT and National Board Certified Colon Hydrotherapist.
 Clients are draped at all times.
-FDA approved equipment and sterile disposable single-use rectal nozzles and tubing are used.
+FDA-approved equipment and sterile disposable single-use rectal nozzles and tubing are used.

 What type of system will be used?
-For the comfort and safety of our clients we are proud users of the FDA approved LIBBE open system.
+For the comfort and safety of our clients, we are proud users of the FDA-approved LIBBE open system.
 For more information regarding our Colon Hydrotherapy system please go to: www.colonic.net.

 Is it uncomfortable?
 An impacted colon can cause discomfort, and cramping may occur as the colon contracts to expel waste.
 Once the major impaction is removed, many actually find a session pleasant.

 How Long will it take?
-New Clients will be in our office 90 minutes for your first session.
+New Clients will be in our office for 90 minutes for your first session.
 The actual process itself only takes about 45 minutes.
-When clients arrives, an intake form is completed.
+When clients arrive, an intake form is completed.
 After which, the procedure is explained in detail.
 The Colon Hydrotherapist then addresses any questions or concerns.
 Once the client is completely comfortable, the Colonic session begins.

 Can I eat before a session?
 We ask that you do not eat 2 hours prior to your scheduled session.
 Please drink all the liquids you can except carbonated drinks and coffee.
 We need you hydrated.